fabian-born/fabian-born.github.io/_posts/2024-09-19-GitOps-with-ArgoCD.md

 This will deploy the resources defined in the Git repo under the `argocddemo` project.

-## Git Repo for ArgoCD applications
+## Git Repo for Argo CD applications
-To implement a Git repository structure for an ArgoCD project, it’s important to organize the repository in a way that promotes scalability, modularity, and maintainability.
+To implement a Git repository structure for an Argo CD project, it’s important to organize the repository in a way that promotes scalability, modularity, and maintainability.
 This structure allows you to efficiently manage multiple environments (e.g., dev, staging, prod) and applications, along with reusable Kubernetes manifests (Helm charts, Kustomize, etc.).

-Here’s an example for a Git repository structure for an ArgoCD project:
+Here’s an example for a Git repository structure for an Argo CD project:

 **High-Level Directory Structure**